-Mats was more of a rock-steady tactician than a power hitter (his ’88 US Open final win over Lendl is a masterclass in tactics), and we see he’s hitting what could be described as a purer strain of topspin – meaning, his through to up ratio is quite heavily in favour of the latter.
+Mats was more of a rock-steady tactician than a power hitter (his ’88 US Open final win over Lendl is a masterclass in tailoring tactics to suit the opponent), and we see he’s hitting what could be described as a purer strain of topspin – meaning, his through to up ratio is quite heavily in favour of the latter.

 This isn’t a scientific reading (this is tech-tennis as art, remember), but for emphasis, lets give it a percentage: say 70% upness to 30% throughness

 Gustavo ‘Guga’ Kuerten was also a master tactician who could pull anyone out of court in a few shots and I would’ve loved to see an at-his-best fully-fit Guga go toe-to-toe with Rafa on clay (and don’t be so sure about the outcome).